For Xcel Energy Inc. [XEL], Analyst sees a rise to $75. What next?

-Xcel Energy Inc. [NASDAQ: XEL] plunged by -$0.17 during the normal trading session on Thursday and reaching a high of $64.82 during the day while it closed the day at $64.14.
+Xcel Energy Inc. [NASDAQ: XEL] loss -0.69% on the last trading session, reaching $63.13 price per share at the time.
 The company report on May 24, 2023 at 5:22 PM that Xcel Energy Inc. Board Declares Dividend on Common Stock.

 The Board of Directors of Xcel Energy Inc. (NASDAQ: XEL) today declared a quarterly dividend on its common stock of 52 cents per share.
 The dividends are payable July 20, 2023, to shareholders of record on June 15, 2023.